Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Conclusion

 Additionally, we establish the scaling relation between the light curve characteristics and the envelope mass $M_{\rm Henv}$, radius $R$ and explosion energy $E$ for the $^{56}$Ni-free models.
 We find a scaling relation for the plateau magnitude $V_{\rm p,0}$ that is very similar with previous studies (see \citealt{popov93,kasen09,kepler16,goldberg19} for examples).
-However, the dependence of plateau duration $t_{\rm p, 0}$ on $R$ is surprisingly weak, as shown in our Figure~\ref{fig:scaling}, contrary to the proposed scaling $t_{\rm p, 0}\propto R^{1/6}$.
+However, the dependence of plateau duration $t_{\rm p, 0}$ on $R$ is surprisingly weak, as shown in our Figure~\ref{fig:scaling}, contrary to the previously proposed scaling $t_{\rm p, 0}\propto R^{1/6}$.
 Based on these equations, we develop a method to measure $M_{\rm Henv}$ by combining $V_{\rm p, 0}$ and $t_{\rm p, 0}$.
 We find $M_{\rm Henv}$ can be well constrained within an uncertainty of 1\,$M_{\rm \odot}$ (Figure~\ref{fig:main}).
 The effects of the $^{56}$Ni heating, known to potentially extend the plateau duration, are also thoroughly discussed in this study.
 We find that once the mass of $^{56}$Ni is fixed, the amount of plateau extension is almost uniquely determined by the plateau magnitude $V_{\rm p}$.
 Considering that $M_{\rm Ni}$ can be robustly inferred from the radioactive tail based on the assumption of full $\gamma$-ray trapping at the nebular phase, our results provide an approach to quantify the effects of the $^{56}$Ni heating from observables.

-To ensure the robustness of our results, we employ the same progenitor grid as the input to another radiation hydrodynamics code, \texttt{SNEC}, and find that the output is consistent with that of \texttt{STELLA}, suggesting that our results are robust against the treatments on radiative transfer.

-Applying the above findings to a sample of SNe II, we find that the distribution of $M_{\rm Henv}$ estimated from the observed light curves is considerably broader than the ones predicted by single star models evolving with standard stellar wind (Figure~\ref{fig:statistics}).
-This inconsistency suggests that a large fraction of SNe II experience substantial mass-loss before the onset of the core-collapse, pointing to missing ingredients in our estimation of the mass-loss rate, either in the standard wind mass-loss or binary interaction, or both, to account for the diversity in $M_{\rm Henv}$, particularly at the low-mass end.
+Applying the above findings to a sample of SNe II, we find that the distribution of $M_{\rm Henv}$ estimated from the observed light curves is considerably broader than the ones predicted by single star models evolving with the standard stellar-wind prescription.
+This inconsistency suggests that a large fraction of SNe II experience substantial mass-loss before the onset of the core-collapse, pointing to missing ingredients that determine the mass-loss rate, either in the standard wind mass-loss or binary interaction, or both, to account for the diversity in $M_{\rm Henv}$, particularly at the low-mass end in the distribution of $M_{\rm Henv}$.